 Although multiple formats may be utilized for usp 795 sops, it is critical that the format chosen be consistently used across the department.
 For example, establish whether process steps are to be numerical or graphical, utilizing a flow chart.
 A standardized format ensures uniformity, which will be appreciated by the staff.

 Store SOPs Properly

 Appropriate Staff Training

 Thorough staff training and clear communication are critical during SOP implementation to lay the groundwork for success, particularly when SOPs impact multiple disciplines.
-Post-implementation, managers can utilize checklists and sign-off sheets to reinforce staff compliance with correct processes.
+Post-implementation, managers can utilize checklists and sign-off sheets to reinforce s.

 Review SOPs for USP Pharmacy Regularly

-A complete pharmacy compounding guidelines review should occur annually and whenever pharmacy undergoes significant changes, such as a physical remodel of the pharmacy, switching to a new electronic medical record, implementation of new automation, or a change in staffing levels.
+A complete pharmacy compounding guidcelines review should occur annually and whenever pharmacy undergoes significant changes, such as a physical remodel of the pharmacy, switching to a new electronic medical record, implementation of new automation, or a change in staffing levels.
 SOPs can be reviewed on a rotating schedule throughout the year, or performed all at once at year’s end.
 The process for reviewing SOPs and the specified frequency should also be included in the SOP.